 Find out more things to do in Hawke’s Bay in our 10 Hawke’s Bay Must-Dos.

 As the days start to get a little cooler, a good place to still get some consistently good weather is in the Gisborne region of the North Island.
 It’s also the best time to see the Eastwoodhill Arboretum as the autumn colours start to emerge in the largest collection of Northern Hemisphere trees in the Southern Hemisphere!
 Gisborne is also a great New Zealand destination for road tripping by campervan!

 5 Places You Can’t Miss in Gisborne

 - The Rere Rockslide and Rere Falls – slide down the world’s longest natural waterslide

 - East Cape Lighthouse to watch the sunrise at the easternmost point of New Zealand

-- Relax with a wine at the Gisborne Wine Centre or one of the surrounding vineyards
+- Relax with a glass of wine at the Gisborne Wine Centre or one of the surrounding vineyards

 - Walk the longest pier in New Zealand, Tolaga Bay Wharf

 Find out more to do in Gisborne in our 10 Must-Dos In Gisborne